Want to program your own Ford PATS key?

 5. Within ten seconds, remove the first original key and insert the second original key, and then turn to ON (RUN) for three seconds, and then back to OFF.

-6. Within ten more seconds, insert the new key and turn to ON for three seconds, then turn back to OFF.
+6. Within ten more seconds, insert the new key and turn it ON for three seconds, then turn back to OFF.

 7. If you did it right, the “security” light on the dash will illuminate for three seconds.
 Congrats!